Metro Bank Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Some major banks and building societies now use the accreditation scheme as the starting point for Panel membership such as HSBC and Santander.
-CQS accreditation however is no guarantee to lender panel acceptance.
-That being said,the Council of Mortgage Lenders have indicated that it is likely to become a pre-requisite for firms wishing to remain on their panels.
+A selection of banks and building societies now use CQS as the starting point for Panel membership such as HSBC and Santander.
+The Law Society’s CQS accreditation however is no guarantee to lender panel acceptance.
+That being said,the CML have indicated that it is likely to become a pre-requisite for firms wishing to join their panels.

-Ask Metro Bank for conveyancing panel firms in your area.
+Enquire of Metro Bank for conveyancing panel firms in your area.
 Most banks have lawyers on their panel throughout the UK.
 You can also use our search tool at the top of this page to search for a lawyer on the Metro Bank conveyancing panel based on location.
 If you particularly like the sound of one of the local lawyers that you have spoken to ask them if they would go onto Metro Bank conveyancing panel as it may only take about 2-3 weeks.
 As long as they meet Metro Bank’s requirements it can be a very simple job for the solicitor.
 Other stuff will be going on in parallel (as you are at an early stage) so it may not delay matters.

 Copyright © Lexsure Limited, 2025